 1. Organizational Silos

 Silos can exist in any organization, but they’re especially common in the public sector.
-Each department has its own set of needs and wants, and it can be challenging to coordinate an enterprise-wide digital transformation.
+Each department has its own needs and preferences, and it can be challenging to coordinate an enterprise-wide digital transformation.

-To prevent these issues and avoid ERP failure, establish ownership of the government digital transformation as early as possible.
+To prevent these issues and avoid ERP failure, establish ownership of the project as early as possible.
 Determine which groups will be responsible for developing the digital strategy and ensuring its success.
-Then, work with your core project team to outline how you’ll prioritize, fund, and deliver key initiatives across any silos that exist.
+Then, work with your core project team to outline how you’ll prioritize, fund, and execute key initiatives across any silos that exist.

 2. Costing Challenges